teddyk251/Controllable-Music-Generation/README.md

 # Compositional Music Generation using Textual Inversion

 This repository explores Textual Inversion (TI) for guiding music generation using MusicGen.
-We inject learned genre-specific tokens into MusicGen’s language model (LM) embedding space and analyze their effect on controllability and alignment using CLAP similarity metrics.
+We inject learned genre-specific tokens into MusicGen's language model (LM) embedding space and analyze their effect on controllability and alignment using CLAP similarity metrics.

+## Project Report

+📄 **[Compositional Textual Inversion for Controllable Music Generation](./docs/Compositional%20Textual%20Inversion%20for%20Controllable%20Music%20Generation.pdf)** - Detailed technical report covering methodology, experiments, and results.

 ### Project Overview